 - 1 teaspoon natural dish soap

-- 1 tbsp tea tree essential oil
+- 1 tablespoon citronella and tea tree essential oil

 Natural Window Cleaner to Repel Pests